chinkes5/Docker/README.md

 # Docker
 A place for all my Docker Compose files.

+## Secrets Management
+This repository uses `.env.example` files as templates for configuration.
+To run these services, you must:
+1. Create a copy of the relevant `.env.example` file and rename it to `.env` (e.g., `cp unifi-controller.env.example unifi-controller.env`).
+2. Fill in the required values (passwords, IP addresses, API keys) in the new `.env` file.

+The actual `.env` files are listed in `.gitignore` and will not be committed to the repository.
+It is strongly recommended to store your secret values in a secure password manager.

+---

 ## Wordpress
 This is three containers- wordpress, mysql, and myphpadmin.
 The last one is to edit the database in case I mess up royally...
 There is an environment file that you would put in the specific values to run in the compose YAML.
 In Portainer, this file gets a default name, stack.env.
 I'm using an NFS share to persist storage for the containers, which is hosted on my Synology, and the primary IP is used to connect.
 The wordpress db user/pwd just needs a reference to the hard coded db user/pwd above.